antoniobrandaodesign/ab_boilerplate/README.md

 > This setup's main highlight is that it provides you with a "live HTML development mode", easy builds, structure, and really clean minimal code.

-> Clone this project and then create a "src" folder in it for your specific files.
-This "src" folder can be a Git submodule.
-Example files for the "src" folder are in the "src_example" folder

 Questions in the Issues section please.
 Contributions to improve this setup are welcome!

 Jeet is a great responsive framework.
 Much cleaner, leaner and faster than Bootstrap3.
 Combined with Rupture and Typographic, it allows you to create very complex layout flows very quickly with a few minimal lines of code.